101 Collins Street

 101 Collins Street is a 260 m skyscraper located in Collins Street, Melbourne central business district, Victoria, Australia.
 The 57-storey building designed by Denton Corker Marshall was completed in March 1991.
 Towards the end of project, with a change of developer, the foyer space was designed by John Burgee, noted as a pioneer of postmodern architecture.

 It overtook Rialto Towers and became the tallest building in Melbourne and Australia until August 1991, when 120 Collins Street was completed.
 As of 2022, the tower is the sixth-tallest building in Melbourne and the 11th-tallest building in Australia when measured up to the tallest architectural point, which is the 60 m-tall spire.

 The tower contains 83000 m2 of rentable space.
 The floor-to-ceiling height is unusually large for a skyscraper at 2.77 m.
 The 30 m lifts can reach speeds of 7 m/s.
 There are 414 underground car park spaces.
 The building contains double glazed windows with surface coated tempered glass to increase thermal efficiency.

-The CRA Building was demolished for the construction of this building.
+A large part of the site for 101 was created by demolishing the 26 floor CRA Building, the tallest in the city in the mid 1960s.
+It the first skyscraper to be demolished in the city.

-The owners of 101 Collins have had a long term policy of buying up surrounding properties in order to protect their views, especially to the south, with an unintended consequence being that older buildings in Flinders Lane now house hip restaurants and bars.
+The owners of 101 Collins have implemented a strategy of buying adjacent properties to safeguard the building's views, particularly towards the south.
+As a result, Flinders Lane has experienced an emergence of new restaurants and bars in older buildings.

 101 Collins Street lends its name to a Yarra Trams stop that is served by routes 11, 12, 48 and 109.